piegope/doc/docs/en/rdm/windows/commands/administration/clean-up/entries-history.md

 ---
 eleventyComputed:
-  title: Clean up entry history
+  title: Clean Up Entry History
+  status: Topic available in German language
 ---
 The ***Entry History*** deletes the history attached to your entry, you can find the history by right clicking on your entry and selecting ***View*** – ***Entry History***.